coder-KO/Programming-ATmega328P-with-Arduino/README.md

 Here you can also read some basic information regarding the ATmega328P Microcontroller

 # ATmega328P
  ATmega328P is a high-performance Microchip picoPower (this is what the P stands for) 8-bit AVR RISC-based microcontroller combines 32KB ISP flash memory with read-while-write capabilities, 1024B EEPROM, 2KB SRAM, 23 general purpose I/O lines, 32 general purpose working registers, three flexible timer/counters with compare modes, internal and external interrupts, serial programmable USART, a byte-oriented 2-wire serial interface, SPI serial port, a 6-channel 10-bit A/D converter (8-channels in TQFP and QFN/MLF packages), programmable watchdog timer with internal oscillator, and five software selectable power saving modes.
-The device operates between 1.8-5.5 volts.
+The device can operate between 1.8-5.5 volts.

 <img src="/imgs/ATmega328P.png" width="200">